-Departments are required to prepare disclosure statements that include information about significant or unusual legislative provisions for most government Bills and substantive Supplementary Order Papers.
+For most government Bills and substantive Supplementary Order Papers, departments are required to prepare disclosure statements that include information about significant or unusual legislative provisions for most government Bills and substantive Supplementary Order Papers.
 Some information in disclosure statements will be similar to information contained in Cabinet or Cabinet committee papers about departures from the default principles in the Legislation Guidelines.
 This information is important to provide transparency to the public about the exercise of law-making power and inform the work of select committees on Bills.
 The requirements for disclosure statements are set out in Disclosure Requirements for Government Legislation [Cabinet Office circular CO (13) 3].

-The Legislation Guidelines replace the LAC Guidelines
+The Legislation Guidelines (2021 edition) replace the 2018 edition